-Pursuant to the Named Executive Officers' employment agreements as in effect on December 31, 2011, all time-vested equity awards would have vested in full upon the executive's death, a termination due to the executive's disability, a voluntary termination by the executive for good reason, an involuntary termination without cause, or a Company non-renewal, in each case on or prior to December 31, 2011.
+Pursuant to the Named Executive Officers' employment agreements as in effect on December 31, 2012, all time-vested equity awards would have vested in full upon the executive's death, a termination due to the executive's disability, a voluntary termination by the executive for good reason, an involuntary termination without cause, or a Company non-renewal, in each case on or prior to December 31, 2012.
 All options and awards outstanding also vest upon a change in control pursuant to the terms of such plans.

-In addition, upon the date on which the sum of a Named Executive Officer's age and years of service (each measured on a daily basis) equals 65 (subject to a minimum of five years of service), all time-vested Restricted Shares and restricted stock units then held by him for at least one year will vest in full, provided that no such shares may be sold (other than to satisfy tax withholding in connection with such accelerated vesting) until the end of the original vesting period, and all Performance Shares then held by him for at least one year (but not dividends accrued with respect to such shares), other than Mr. Currie's special retention equity award, will no longer be subject to continued service-based vesting, and will remain outstanding through the applicable performance period without regard for any subsequent termination of employment and will vest based on the actual level of attainment of the applicable performance goals.
-Such waiver of the service vesting condition notwithstanding, all Performance Shares that remain subject to continued performance following an executive's retirement-eligibility date will be forfeited upon a subsequent termination for "cause" or violation of the restrictive covenants set forth in his employment agreement.
+In addition, upon the date on which the sum of a Named Executive Officer's age and years of service (each measured on a daily basis) equals 65 (subject to a minimum of five years of service), all time-vested restricted shares and restricted stock units then held by him for at least one year will vest in full, provided that no such shares may be sold (other than to satisfy tax withholding in connection with such accelerated vesting) until the end of the original vesting period, and all performance shares then held by him for at least one year (but not dividends accrued with respect to such shares), other than Mr. Currie's 2010 special retention equity award, will no longer be subject to continued service-based vesting, and will remain outstanding through the applicable performance period without regard for any subsequent termination of employment and will vest based on the actual level of attainment of the applicable performance goals.
+Such waiver of the service vesting condition notwithstanding, all performance shares that remain subject to continued performance following an executive's retirement-eligibility date will be forfeited upon a subsequent termination for "cause" or violation of the restrictive covenants set forth in his employment agreement.
 To the extent that an executive subsequently retires on or after his retirement-eligibility date, all stock options then held by him for at least one year will continue to vest as if the executive remained employed and will remain outstanding for up to two years (or in the case of Mr. Currie, five years) from the date of retirement or, if later, the date of vesting.
-To the extent that Mr. Currie remains a member of the Board following his retirement, such service on the Board will count as continued employment for vesting purposes in respect of all then unvested awards of Restricted Shares and restricted stock units then held by him (other than his retention equity grant described below), and such awards shall vest in full upon his subsequent death or disability, or i
+To the extent that Mr. Currie remains a member of the Board following his retirement, such service on the Board will count as continued employment for vesting purposes in respect of all then unvested awards of restricted shares and restricted stock units then held by him (other than his retention equity grant described below), and such awards shall vest in full upon his subsequent death or disability,

-The following table sets forth the treatment of Performance Shares (including Mr. Currie's special retention equity grant) upon certain termination events and a change in control.
-Other than as set forth in the table, Performance Shares that remain unvested as of any termination of employment will be forfeited.
+The following table sets forth the treatment of our outstanding performance shares upon certain termination events and a change in control as of December 31, 2012.
+Other than as set forth in the table, performance shares that remain unvested as of any termination of employment will be forfeited.